StarRocks/starrocks/docs/table_design/Data_distribution.md

 #### View partitions

-The following statement displays all partitions in table `site_access`.
+The following statement returns details of all partitions in table `site_access`.

 ```SQL
 SHOW PARTITIONS FROM site_access;